-Generally, mineral resources in China are open to foreign investors for exploration or mining except those specifically prohibited.
-According to the 2018 Negative List, foreign investment in the exploration and development of oil and natural gas (except for coal-bed gas, oil shale, oil sand and shale gas) is allowed only by forming a joint venture or cooperation with a Chinese party.
+Mineral resources in China are open to foreign investors for exploration or mining, subject to specific prohibitions.
+Previously, foreign investment in the exploration and development of oil and natural gas (except for coal-bed gas, oil shale, oil sand and shale gas) was allowed only by forming a joint venture or cooperation with a Chinese party.
 That restriction was, however, removed.
 Moreover, the prohibition of the exploration of molybdenum, tin, antimony and fluorite was cancelled.
-According to the 2019 Negative List, foreign investors are prohibited from exploring or developing certain kinds of mineral resources, such as investment in the exploration, mining and ore dressing of rare earth, radioactive minerals and wolfram.28
+According to the 2019 Negative List, foreign investors are prohibited from exploring or developing only certain kinds of mineral resources, such as investment in the exploration, mining and ore dressing of rare earth, radioactive minerals and wolfram.28

 As the Negative List may be amended or updated from time to time, it is advisable that investors pay attention to any possible changes in the limitations on foreign investment in mineral resources.

 In addition to an exploration or mining licence, other permits and licences may be required for certain mining-related activities, such as approval from the competent authority for the design documents for a mine construction project.29 Special permits or licences may be required for certain kinds of mineral resources, such as petroleum or natural gas, which will need the State Council's approval for establishing a petroleum company or consent for the exploitation of petroleum or natural gas, and a qualification certificate relating to the mining enterprise as a legal person.30